jerrod-lankford/GarageQTPi/README.md

         relay: 23
         state: 17
         state_mode: normally_closed
+        invert_relay: true
         state_topic: "home-assistant/cover/left"
         command_topic: "home-assistant/cover/left/set"
 ```

-This configuration parameter defaults to 'normally_open' and isn't necessary unless you want to change it to 'normally_closed'
+The state_mode parameter defaults to 'normally_open' and isn't necessary unless you want to change it to 'normally_closed'
+The invert_relay parameter defaults to false and isn't necessary unless you want to change it to true

 ## Contributors